github0null/git-webhook-handler/README.rst

 pull uppon receiving.
 The executed action is configurable per repository.

-It will also verify that the POST request originated from github.com or a defined GitHub Enterprise server.
+It will also verify that the POST request originated from github.com or a defined GitHub Enterprise server (**default is closeed**).
 Additionally will ensure that it has a valid signature (only when the ``key`` setting is properly configured).

 Gettings started